puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 For more information about working with Puppet and DNS, check out our [Dealing with Name Resolution Issues](http://puppetlabs.com/blog/resolving-dns-issues) blog post.

 Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided online lessons.
-We've noted a few below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.
+We've noted one below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.

-* [Learning Puppet](http://docs.puppetlabs.com/learning/) is a series of exercises on various core topics about deploying and using PE.
 * The Puppet Labs workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
 You can sign up at the [learning page](https://puppetlabs.com/learn).

 ----------